Protecting Deep Learning Model Copyrights with Adversarial Example-Free Reuse Detection: Introduction

-To address the gap, we propose NFARD, a \textbf{N}euron \textbf{F}unctionality \textbf{A}nalysis-based \textbf{R}euse \textbf{D}etector, which \emph{only requires normal test samples} to detect reuse relations by measuring the models' differences on \emph{a newly proposed model characterization, i.e., \emph{neuron functionality (NF)}}.
+To address the aforementioned limitations, we propose a fingerprinting method called \textbf{N}euron \textbf{F}unctionality \textbf{A}nalysis-based \textbf{R}euse \textbf{D}etector (NFARD), which only requires normal test samples to detect reuse relations.
+This method measures the differences between models based on a simple yet effective model characterization, i.e., \emph{neuron functionality (NF)}.
 Neuron functionality has been well practiced to characterize a DNN in neural network representation studies~\cite{raghu_svcca_2017,morcos_insights_2018}.
-In this work, we leverage neuron functionality to protect DNN copyright.
+In this work, we leverage neuron functionality for copyright protection.
 Specifically, a neuron's functionality is the mapping from the input space to the one-dimensional output space of the neuron, i.e., $\mathcal{X} \rightarrow \mathbb{R}$ with $\mathcal{X}$ representing the input space.\footnote{Neuron functionality is the direct mapping function which is fundamentally different from neuron output statistics used in previous approaches.} Recent studies~\cite{raghu_svcca_2017,morcos_insights_2018,mehrer_individual_2020} have shown that independently trained neural networks have divergent neuron functionalities.
 On the other hand, neural networks obtained by reuse techniques have similar neuron functionalities to those of the original model.
-Therefore, we can detect model reuse relations by measuring the similarity of neuron functionalities, which can be approximated only using normal samples, avoiding the trouble of carefully generating fingerprints or test samples.
-We devise a set of distance metrics to measure the similarity of neuron functionality under both white-box and black-box settings.
-Besides, in order to extend the application scope of NFARD, we further propose a linear transformation method to map the neuron functionality of neural networks with different architectures or classification tasks to a common feature dimension.
-The key is to identify the optimal projection matrix from high-dimensional features to a low-dimensional model representation.
-We compute the optimal projection by solving a set of least squares problems.
-This enables NFARD to effectively address heterogeneous cases, facilitating its utility in diverse practical scenarios.
+Therefore, we can detect model reuse relations by measuring the similarity of neuron functionalities, which can be approximated only using normal samples, eliminating the need for adversarial example generation and its associated complexities.
+A side benefit is that the accessibility of gradient information is not required, making NFARD applicable to more reuse techniques under both white-box and black-box settings.
+We design specific distance metrics to measure the similarity of neuron functionality under these scenarios.
+Furthermore, to tackle the challenge of heterogeneous reuse detection, NFARD incorporates a linear transformation technique to extend its application scope.
+By constructing an optimal projection matrix via least squares optimization, we map potentially high-dimensional NF features from models with different architectures or tasks onto a common, comparable low-dimensional space.
+This significantly extends NFARD's applicability to diverse real-world reuse scenarios where existing methods fall short.